Do Different Tracking Tasks Require Different Appearance Models?: Introduction

-Though on the one hand the proliferation of setups, benchmarks and methods is surely positive in that it allows specific use cases to be thoroughly studied, we argue it makes increasingly harder to effectively study one of the fundamental problems that all these tasks have in common, \ie \emph{what constitutes a good representation to track objects throughout a video?} Successes in (self-supervised) pre-trained models for natural language processing~\cite{attention,bert} and vision~\cite{mocov1,simclrv1} have suggested that a strong representation helps improve multiple down-stream tasks.
-Similarly, we speculate a good representation can probably benefit all tracking tasks, regardless of their setups.
+Though the proliferation of setups, benchmarks and methods is positive in that it allows specific use cases to be thoroughly studied, we argue it makes increasingly harder to effectively study one of the fundamental problems that all these tasks have in common, \ie \emph{what constitutes a good representation to track objects throughout a video?} Recent advancements in large-scale models for language~\cite{bert,gpt3} and vision~\cite{mocov1,simclrv1} have suggested that a strong representation can help addressing multiple down-stream tasks.
+Similarly, we speculate that a good representation is likely to benefit many different tracking tasks, regardless of their specific setup.
 In order to validate our speculation, in this paper we present a framework that allows to adopt the same appearance model to address \textit{five} different tracking tasks (Figure~\ref{fig:tasks}).
 In our taxonomy (Figure~\ref{fig:propasso}), we consider existing tracking tasks as problems that have either \textit{propagation} or \textit{association} at their core.
 When the core problem is propagation (as in SOT and VOS), one has to localise a target object in the current frame given its location in the previous one.
 Instead, in association problems (MOT, MOTS, and PoseTrack), target states in both previous and current frames are given, and the goal is to determine the correspondence between the two sets of observations.
-We show how most tracking tasks currently considered by the literature can be simply expressed starting from the \textit{primitive} of propagation or association.
+We show how most tracking tasks currently considered by the community can be simply expressed starting from the \textit{primitives} of propagation or association.
 For propagation tasks, we employ existing box and mask propagation algorithms~\cite{siamfc,DCF,colorize}.
 For association tasks, we propose a novel reconstruction-based metric that leverages fine-grained correspondence to measure similarities between observations.
+In the proposed framework, each individual task is assigned to a dedicated ``head'' that allows to represent the object(s) in the appropriate format to compare against prior arts on the relevant benchmarks.